Schedule an appointment with the Cancer and Blood Disorders Center

 See details on the number of stem cell transplants we do each year and survival rates for children who receive them.

-To do the transplants, we work closely with Fred Hutch.
+To do the transplants, we work closely with Fred Hutchinson Cancer Center.
 Fred Hutch pioneered stem cell transplants to treat blood disorders and is one of the largest stem cell transplant centers in the world.

 Having thalassemia can be stressful for the entire family.
 We help take positive steps right away by offering appointments within 1 to 3 days to new patients with urgent needs.
 If needs are not urgent, new patients can be seen in 1 or 2 weeks.